PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 18:39:37
+Last updated: 2024-04-05 18:40:10
-Random Quote: Pardon my French, f-ck those f-ckers! - Billy Butcher
+Random Quote: Death is always inevitable. destiny is nothing but the connection between cause and effect.
+In light, in shadow. -